Kevthetech143/hivemind/README.md

 - Cursor
 - Any MCP-compatible tool

-When you hit an error, search clauderepo - get ranked solutions from the community in seconds.
+When you hit an error, search hivemind - get ranked solutions from the community in seconds.

 ---

 ## ✨ Features

 - 🔍 **Full-text search** - Fast Postgres FTS with relevance ranking
-- 👍 **Community feedback** - Say "clauderepo: worked" to rate solutions
+- 👍 **Community feedback** - Say "hivemind: worked" to rate solutions
-- 🎯 **Trigger words** - Claude automatically tracks your feedback
+- 🎯 **Trigger words** - AI automatically tracks your feedback
 - 📊 **Smart ranking** - Solutions sorted by success rate and votes
 - 🚀 **Zero config** - No API keys, no setup, just install and use
 - ⚡ **Fast** - < 1s search response time